MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-discovering-xbox-tournaments.md

 Results:
 * Tournaments that the currently signed-in user is participating in
 * Tournament status
-* A method to enter a tournament match (for ‘match ready’ status)
+* A method to enter a tournament match (for 'match ready' status)
 * Deep link to Tournament Detail Page in the Dashboard